johsire/blog-landing-page/README.md

-# Modern Blog Landing Page
+# Blog Landing Page
-Use the latest and greatest tech- Bootstrap 4 to build a modern, static and responsive blog landing page.
+Use the latest and greatest tech- Bootstrap 4 to build a static, modern and responsive blog landing page.